Bioconductor/BBS/README.md

 the package tarballs and binaries that will become available via `BiocManager::install()` as well as information used to build the landing pages.
-These steps are performed by the *biocadmin* user and involve the master builder only.
+These steps are performed by the *biocpush* user and involve the master builder only.

-Looking at *biocadmin*'s crontab, we see:
+Looking at *biocpush*'s crontab, we see:

-    35 14 * * * cd /home/biocadmin/propagation-pipe/3.6 && (./updateReposPkgs-bioc.sh && ./prepareRepos-bioc.sh && ./pushRepos-bioc.sh) >>/home/biocadmin/cron.log/3.6/updateRepos-bioc-`date +\%Y\%m\%d`.log 2>&1
+    35 14 * * * cd /home/biocpush/propagation-pipe/3.6 && (./updateReposPkgs-bioc.sh && ./prepareRepos-bioc.sh && ./pushRepos-bioc.sh) >>/home/biocpush/cron.log/3.6/updateRepos-bioc-`date +\%Y\%m\%d`.log 2>&1

 Notice the job starts at 14:35.
 This is hopefully enough time for the `postrun.sh` script (above) to have finished; otherwise we'll have to